-Albergue San Oscar Romero assists refugees in Juárez, Mexico, by providing them with food, shelter, clothing, and other basic living needs, as well as legal assistance to help them on their journey.
+Albergue San Oscar Romero assists refugees of forced migration in Juárez, Mexico, by providing them with shelter, food, clothing, and other basic living needs, as well as legal assistance to help them on their journey.

 The situation at the U.S.–Mexico border has devolved into a humanitarian crisis, and one of the largest hot spots is El Paso–Ciudad Juárez; with a combined population of over 2.7 million people, it is the second largest binational metropolitan area on the southern border.
 Thousands of refugees and migrants seeking asylum in the U.S. have been expelled to Mexico or prevented from entering the states, leaving families stranded at the border.

-These families are seeking a better life—escaping lives of poverty and violence—and face great personal risk by returning home.
-Exacerbating the dangers these families face, the COVID-19 pandemic has ravaged Juárez, and refugees are among the most vulnerable to exposure.
+These families are escaping lives of poverty and violence and face great personal risk should they return home.
+Exacerbating the dangers these families face, the COVID-19 pandemic ravaged Juárez, and refugees are among the most vulnerable to exposure.

-Albergue San Oscar Romero helps refugees stranded in Juárez that need food, shelter, medicine, legal assistance, counseling, and educational resources for their children.
-The shelter currently houses almost 70 refugees, over half of whom are children.
+Albergue San Oscar Romero helps refugees stranded in Juárez who are in desperate need of shelter, food, medical attention, legal assistance, counseling, and educational resources for their children.
+The shelter currently houses some 80 refugees, over half of whom are children.
 The shelter also assists other stranded migrants in temporary living situations—such as abandoned housing—with mattresses and bedding, clothing, and other basic needs.

 Operated by Fr.
-Carl Quebedeaux, a Claretian priest, Albergue San Oscar Romero desperately needs financial support to help the growing numbers of refugees at the shelter.
+Carl Quebedeaux, a Claretian priest, Albergue San Oscar Romero needs financial support to help serve the growing numbers of refugees at the shelter.
 The shelter’s current needs are as follows: